erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 outside of coding only in Python to achieve this functionality in my website.
 Someday I would like to be an experienced Javascript developer also. `jQuery <https://api.jquery.com/>`__ has been a staple in web development for many years.
 Auto-complete is just one of the features that this core Javascript library enables.
-I am intrigued to explore this Javascript library further.
+I am definitely intrigued to explore jQuery further.

 Want to read more about Django?
 Check out my
 `notes on Django here <https://lofipython.com/first-impressions-and-key-concepts-of-the-django-python-web-framework>`__.